laroche/tastyworks-pnl/README.md

    - Add an extra notes/comment field that can be edited.
    - Verlustverrechnungstöpfe für Aktien, Sonstiges, Termingeschäfte.
 Berechnung der zu zahlenden Steuer.
 - Statistics:
+   - "fees" output should also be correct if only one tax year is output
    - Options
       - Done: Yearly summary of short options should output data for Puts and Calls separately.
 (FIFO is enough.)
       - Add DIT (Days In Trade), average days in trade